 Enabling Dark Mode on Samsung TV

-Samsung TVs don’t come with an officially branded Dark Mode but if you go into the TV settings, you’ll find an option called High Contrast that increases the contrast between the text and the background of the Smart Hub and the Settings menu.
+Samsung TVs don’t come with an officially branded Night Mode but if you go into the TV settings, you’ll find an option called High Contrast that increases the contrast between the text and the background of the Smart Hub and the Settings menu.

 The High Contrast mode on Samsung TV offers black and dark grey background and light text and colorful highlights on the top of it.
 It works like night mode or dark mode on the TV and is soothing to the eyes.
-Enabling the night theme on you Samsung TV is not so complicated as adjusting the picture settings.
+Enabling the night theme on your Samsung TV is not so complicated as adjusting the picture settings.

 You can easily enable the dark theme on your Samsung TV by following the steps below.